jessestuart/minio-multiarch/README.md

 object storage server", with fabulous features like an S3-compliant API, excellent documentation, and other great features out-of-the-box:

-* Regularly updated Docker images (for AMD64 only, unfortunately)
+* Regularly updated Docker images -- for AMD64 only, unfortunately

-* An officially supported [Helm chart][minio-helm] for easy Kubernetes
+* An officially supported (in-tree) [Helm chart][minio-helm] for easy Kubernetes deployment.
-* deployment.

 - A pretty dope CLI client, [mc][mc-github], for interfacing with not just Minio but any S3-compliant API.
+I've got a [multi-arch image][mc-link] for that too!

-However, there's currently no officially maintained multi-arch Docker image.
+However, there's currently no officially maintained Docker image compatible with architectures other than amd64.
 And while they provide cross-compiled binaries for ARM/ARM64, these releases often lag months behind the Darwin x86_64 or Linux AMD64 binaries.

-This repo triggers a nightly job on CircleCI to build a multi-arch image supporting armhf and amd64 architectures, and push the appropriate manifest to Docker Hub.
+This repo triggers a nightly job on CircleCI to build Docker images for all three architectures, then updates the repository manifest accordingly.
+Just `docker run --rm -it jessestuart/minio` on any platform, and you'll be on your way to storage success.

 ### How can I use this?

-You can run the following command on an ARM-based system to stand up a standalone instance of Minio Server on Docker:
+You can run the following command to stand up a standalone instance of Minio Server on Docker:

 ```bash
 docker run \